a-vasilev/ib-resurrected/README.md

 - Configuration for transparency of the whole bar - `/ib alpha <number>`
 - More robust input validation, there was none
 - Added a lot of spells by default
+- Command for adding abilities through the game, no need to edit the lua anymore (but you still can)

 ## TODO Features